Terry: 1950 – 1970

 a low-bid hand: speech impediment twisting thin lips,

-that ran from 1950 to your family’s place southwest of town,
+on your family's sandy ground southwest of town,

 January blazed clear and cold the day we came out